On this page:

 spec:

 runtimeClassName: runc-architectThis tells Kubernetes to use Architect's custom runtime for this pod.
-An additional runtime class powered by gVisor, runsc-architect, is also available.
+Two runtime classes are available:

 Managed Containers Annotation